Kiuwan can be integrated with a Local Authentication system.

 By integrating Kiuwan with your Local Auth service, you will make Kiuwan authentication to delegate on your system, avoiding the need to use/maintain additional credentials.

-Since April 2019 release, Kiuwan allows you to log in to a SAML Single Sign-One (SSO) environment.
+Since the April 2019 release, Kiuwan allows you to log in to a SAML Single Sign-One (SSO) environment.